Last Updated on February 18, 2023

 Located at the northern end of the island, the Anna Maria City Pier is an impressive landmark to visit.

-Come here to walk the 700 foot pier, get some food and drinks, go fishing, or just check out the views.
+Come here to walk the 700-foot pier, get some food and drinks, go fishing, or just check out the views and crystal-clear water.

-We saw lots of stingrays while in the area, and even a couple dolphins.
+This is also the perfect spot to see marine life.
+We saw lots of stingrays while in the area, and even a couple of dolphins.

-The pier does have parking, or you can take the city trolley here.
+The pier does have parking, or you can take the free trolley here.

 Anna Maria City Pier